Last updated: September 2, 2022

 To do this, you just have to follow the different steps of this tutorial.

-Protect a Windows 10 folder with a password
+Protect a folder Windows 10 with a password

-1. Creation of a batch command file
+1. Creating a batch command file

 In the folder where you want to create a protected directory, create a text file.